-The following article was published two years ago on March 9, 2011, at the outset of the US-NATO intervention in Libya.
-Libya’s oil reserves are twice those of the United States.
+The following article was published almost ten years ago on March 9, 2011, at the outset of the US-NATO “humanitarian” military intervention in Libya.
+Libya’s crude oil reserves in 2011 were twice those of the United States.

 In retrospect. the 2011 US-NATO led war on Libya was a multi-trillion dollar trophy for the United States.
-It was also, as outlined in the article a means to establishing US hegemony in North Africa, a region historically dominated by France and to lesser extent by Italy and Spain.
+It was also, as outlined in my 2011 article a means to establishing US hegemony in North Africa, a region historically dominated by France and to lesser extent by Italy and Spain.

 The US-NATO intervention was also intent upon excluding China from the region and edging out China’s National Petroleum Corp (CNPC), which was a major player in Libya.